annegillet/Flask/README.md

 ### Installing

-Then, run the app.py on your code editor and a web page will appear.
+Then, run app.py on your code editor and a web page will appear.